Home Compare TYL vs WAB

 Tyler Technologies vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across stability and growth.
+Westinghouse Air Brake Technologies holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Tyler Technologies does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Westinghouse Air Brake Technologies is in better shape — its trend is intact while Tyler Technologies's trend has broken down.
 That puts structure and market broadly in agreement — Westinghouse Air Brake Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.